-Have a Christmas savings pot, feed it every month and empty it in December.
+Have a Christmas savings plan, feed it every month and empty it in December.

 For the sake of marital harmony I refrain from pointing out to Mr2P that he has done this previously.

-I am hopeful that one day I’ll look back and realise we haven’t succumbed to the sports package for years.
+I am hopeful that one day I’ll look back and realize we haven’t succumbed to the sports package for years.

 So there you have it, 10 things that I don’t do or buy which probably make me a frugal weirdo!

-What I have come to realise is that we each must decide our own priorities.
+What I have come to realize is that we each must decide our own priorities.

 Funnily enough a couple of other finance bloggers have similar lists, yet they are not so similar!

-- Francesca’s list over at From Pennies to Pounds seems very different but actually I could have mentioned many of these as well.
+- Francesca’s list over at The Money Fox seems very different but actually I could have mentioned many of these as well.